CptBaroud/franso-blog/content/en/blog/HTTP_RS_for_dummies.md

  |  *Behavior of Two Servers Regarding This HTTP Request*  |
  <br>

- **But what happens if we add a second header indicating the size at the end of the request?**
+ **But what happens if an attacker adds a second header indicating the size at the end of the request?**

-Let's add the **Transfer-Encoding** header, which is used to specify that the message body uses chunked encoding.
+He will add the **Transfer-Encoding** header, which is used to specify that the message body uses chunked encoding.

 *This means that the message body contains one or more chunks of data.
 Each chunk consists of the chunk size in bytes (in hexadecimal), followed by a newline, and then the content of the chunk.
 The message ends with a zero-sized chunk.*